Chapter 2:

 “You’re on top of me.”

-“That was your queue to get off me.
-Not point out the obvious you creep.”
-Sawa said as she threw me off.
+“That was your cue to get off me, not point out the obvious, you creep,” Sawa said as she threw me off.

 “Anyways… Mei!
 Do you read any manga?”
 Sawa tried to change the topic.

-Both I and Sawa stared at her.
+Both Sawa and I stared at her.
 She stared back at us with full confidence and a smile on her face.
-Not sure if she realises that neither of us knows what that is.
-I’m glad that she’s at least happy, even if we have no idea what she is talking about.
+Not sure if she realizes that neither of us knows what that is.
+I’m glad that she’s at least happy, even if we have no idea what she’s talking about.

 “Hey, Lei Mei, what are you trying to become when you’re older?”
 I asked curiously.

-“Most of my family has been doctors, so I am studying to become a doctor.”
+“Most of my family has been doctors, so I’m studying to become a doctor.”

 “So that’s why you’re good at first aid.
 Pretty cool.”

-Quite amazed that someone is dedicating so much time and effort to becoming a doctor at our age, most people would just act stupid and not do much or even consider their future.
+I’m quite amazed that someone is dedicating so much time and effort to becoming a doctor at our age.
+Most people would just act stupid and not do much or even consider their future.
 She really is quite amazing.

 She really is adorable.
 She steals my attention every time.
 Man, I really hate this.
-Ever since she first came into our homeroom yesterday, she has been on my mind.
+Ever since she first came into our homeroom yesterday, she’s been on my mind.
 I need to stop wasting my time on these thoughts.

-“Taaaaaaaaaaaaaji!!!! you gotta stop staring so much you weirdo.”
-Sawa called out while she yanked my hair.
+“Taaaaaaaaaaaaaji!!!!
+You gotta stop staring so much, you weirdo,” Sawa called out while yanking my hair.

 We ended up playing on the YCube for the rest of the night.